acepor/acepor.github.io/_posts/2016-01-15-Magic-IPython.md

 `%run`: If we write a python script in an IDE, and would like to test the whole script or just execute it, we can do this inside of IPython with the `%run` command.

+Although IPython accepts the `!python` to execute a python script, but this magic command is much shorter.
+Remember [Laziness Impatience Hubris](http://c2.com/cgi/wiki?LazinessImpatienceHubris, right?
+Laziness is a virtue.

 `%save`: This command can save logged IPython history to a file.
 The default destination is to the working directory.

 `%timeit`: Sometime, we would like to compare the efficiency of different functions.
 Although Python's `time` library might help, IPython provides a built-in solution for this problem.
 We can use `%timeit` to carry out the comparison.
 Suppose we have a function called `my_function`, we can test it as: